What Temporary Orders Can Cover

 A party who seeks an order for equal possession of liquid assets shall file a motion that is accompanied by an affidavit setting forth the factual basis for the motion, the amounts requested and, if appropriate, the liquid assets of the parties.

-A.R.S. § 25-316(B)Temporary orders automatically terminate when the final decree is entered or the petition is dismissed.
-They do not prejudice either party's rights in the final outcome.
-For families navigating this process, working with experienced counsel early can help protect both spouses' financial positions from the start.
+A.R.S. § 25-316(B)Temporary orders end when the final decree is entered or the petition is dismissed.
+They do not affect either party's rights in the final outcome.
+Working with experienced counsel early can help protect both spouses' financial positions from the start.